IBM/IPFSfB/README.md

 A BYFN (Build Your First Network) project.

-This repository contains instructions to build a private blockchain network in InterPlanetary File System using IPFS utils with Docker and Docker Compose to provisioning storage networks and achieving consensus.
+This repository contains instructions to build a private blockchain network in InterPlanetary File System using IPFS utils with Docker and Docker Compose to provisioning distributed storage networks and achieving consensus.

 ## Overview